Harichandra (1968 film): Plot

 Harichandra is the ruler of Ayodhya belonging to Raghuvamsa.
 He has never lied to anyone and has always kept his word in his life which he values above everything else.
-Viswamithran challenges Rishi Vashista, who is the former's rival, that he will make Harichandra to lie or renege on his word.
+Viswamithran challenges his rival Rishi Vashista that he will make Harichandra to lie or renege on his word.
 Vishwamitran demands Harichandra to give over his kingdom as he had promised him the same in his dream.
-Taking that the sage as revered as him would not bluff, Harichandra proceeds to hand it over and moves to Kasi.
+Taking that a sage as revered as him would not bluff, Harichandra proceeds to hand it over and moves to Kasi.
 To give the mandatory salutary alms to be given to sages, considering that Harichandra now has nothing to give; Nachandra is sent by Vishwamitran to collect the same.
 Harichandra sells his wife and son to Kalakandan and pays the due but Nachandra asks for his fee for wasting his time.
 Harichandra sells himself to Veerabaghu and pays all the due.

-Viswamithran tries various methods to make Harichandra suffer by contriving the death of his son as well as having his wife accused of murdering the prince forcing Harichandra to be the executioner.
-Harichandra however proceeds without saying a word against any one.
+Viswamithran tries various methods to make Harichandra suffer by contriving the death of his son as well as having his wife accused of murdering the prince, forcing Harichandra to be the executioner.
+Harichandra however proceeds without saying a word against anyone.
 In the end, Viswamithran accepts defeat and restores Harichandra to the throne.